South African rand firms against weaker dollar

-JOHANNESBURG, Sept 29 (Reuters) - The South African rand strengthened against a weaker dollar early on Friday after U.S. Treasury yields lost some steam and traders turned their attention to a slew of local data points, including trade and budget figures.
+JOHANNESBURG, Sept 29 (Reuters) - The South African rand strengthened against a weaker dollar on Friday after U.S. Treasury yields lost some steam, infusing some risk appetite into the markets.

 "Whether this is a change in direction or just a pause remains to be seen.
 But global markets sigh with relief."

-Like other risk-sensitive currencies, the rand often takes cues from global factors like U.S. monetary policy.
+Like other risk-sensitive currencies, the rand often takes cues from global factors such as U.S. monetary policy and the direction of the safe-haven dollar.

-On Friday, local investors will focus on August money supply ZAM3=ECI and private sector credit growth ZACRED=ECI, trade ZATBAL=ECI and budget ZABUDM=ECI balance figures for fresh direction.
+Locally, data showed South Africa posted a trade surplus of 13.28 billion rand ($703.87 million) and a budget deficit of 47.33 billion rand in August.

+Shares on the Johannesburg Stock Exchange fell, with the blue-chip top-40 index .JTOPI closing nearly 0.3% lower.

 ((Tannur.Anders@thomsonreuters.com))